AlanCristhian/statically/README.md

 ## Caveats

 - Async generators are not supported.
-- Won't work with IDLE, neither with REPL.
+- Won't work with IDLE or REPL.
+Instead it works with [IPython shell](http://ipython.readthedocs.io/en/stable/)

 ## Contribute